 A forklift in motion is a safety risk in motion.
 Ensure your operators have received the proper forklift safety training.

-The Occupational Safety and Health Administration (OSHA) defines a powered industrial truck as a mobile, power-propelled truck used to carry, push, pull, lift, stack or tier materials.
-There are many different types of powered industrial trucks, and each type presents different operating hazards.
-The most familiar powered industrial trucks are commonly known as pallet trucks, rider trucks, forklifts or lift trucks.
-Forklifts/lift trucks are extremely useful in the workplace, as long as they are safely used by trained operators.
+The Occupational Safety and Health Administration (OSHA) defines a powered industrial truck (PIT) as “any mobile, power-propelled truck used to carry, push, pull, lift, stack or tier materials.”
+There are many different types of (PITs), and each type presents different operating hazards.
+PITs are commonly known as pallet trucks, rider trucks, forklifts or lift trucks.
+They are extremely useful in the workplace, as long as they are safely used by trained operators.

 Forklift Safety Training Requirements